 Tips for Vegetarians at The Halal Guys

 - Confirm cross-contact at your location.
-Falafel may be cooked in a shared fryer; the white sauce is mixed in-house and recipes can drift between franchises.
+Falafel may be cooked in a shared fryer.
+The white sauce is mixed in-house and recipes can drift between franchises.

 Frequently Asked Questions